natecollins/cfgbackup/README.md

 program is available; if `hardlink` is not found, setting this option will prevent the job from running.
 Note that running `hardlink` runs as a separate process after the rsync process has completed, thus adding extra time to how long a job takes to run.
 With large backups, this can potentially take a very long time.
-Enabled if set to `1`, disabled otherwise.
+Enabled if set to `1`, but only links files that match file content, owner, permissions, and timestamp.
+If set to `2, will link files when only the file content matches.
+Disable on all other values.
 ```
 IDENTICALS_HARD_LINK=1
 ```